-Warranties and Customer Service: A New Approach
+Warranties and Customer Service: A Better Approach

 We've found in the years since we formally instituted the program that we've been able to reap several benefits:

-- We discover how our building techniques and the products we use hold up over time.
+We discover how our building techniques and the products we use hold up over time.
 One example of something we've learned is just how important it is to prime (or otherwise seal) all sides of any exterior wood we use that's not pressure-treated.
 This is particularly true of cedar siding and pine trim.
 The importance of pre-priming all sides of exterior wood is not news.
-But it's still not the industry standard to do so: I drive by lots of jobsites with unpainted siding going up, or unprimed trim being installed on a porch or deck.
+But it's still not the industry standard to do so: we drive by lots of jobsites with unpainted siding going up, or unprimed trim being installed on a porch or deck.
 If those builders went back to their jobs four or five years from now they'd be chagrined at how quickly the paint fails or the pine rots.

-- We don't have to worry about anyone's forgetting us.
+We don't have to worry about anyone's forgetting us.
 Periodic visits let us maintain and even improve the rapport that we were able to establish during the project.
-We can put on our reference list jobs dating back six or eight years and know that everyone on the list still thinks highly of us.
+We can put on our reference list jobs dating back several years and know that everyone on the list still thinks highly of us.

-- We can turn lukewarm referrals into enthusiastic ones.
+We can turn lukewarm referrals into enthusiastic ones.
 Our jobs don't always go as well as we'd hope.
 Sometimes clients are left with the feeling that we performed adequately, not spectacularly.
 But if we return in twelve months with block planes and caulking guns all of a sudden they can't remember just what it could have been that irritated them some at the time.

-- It's fun to see our past clients periodically.
+It's fun to see our past clients periodically.
 It's a real lift to do a job well and to have the homeowner really appreciate your effort; it's just as much of a lift to go back every now and then and see that they still enjoy your work, just as much as when you first did it.
 In a high-risk endeavor like residential remodeling, personal attention is essential.
 It's not enough to wow the client once and get the job.
 To make the most of your sales investment, you have to keep wowing the client, long after the project is complete.